-Whilst attending a party, three high school friends gain superpowers after making an incredible discovery underground.
-Soon, though, they find their lives spinning out of control and their bond tested as they embrace their darker sides.
+Three high school friends gain superpowers after making an incredible discovery underground.
+Soon they find their lives spinning out of control and their bond tested as they embrace their darker sides.

 The shy, lonely and outcast teenager Andrew Detmer is bullied and has no friends at high-school and lives with his abusive and alcoholic father Richard Detmer and his terminally ill mother Karen.
 Andrew buys a camera to film his everyday life.
 His cousin Matt Garetty drives him to school and invites Andrew to go to a party at night.
-They meet their schoolmate Steve Montgomery in the party and they overhear a noise and find a hole in a field.
-They decide to explore the underground and they acquire powers.
-Soon the trio learns how to control their telekinetic abilities and Andrew becomes the most powerful.
+Nearby they find a tunnel and suddenly acquire telekinetic abilities and Andrew becomes the most powerful.
 But he easily loses his temper and becomes dangerous while Matt tries to control him.
-When his mother needs a medicine and Andrew does not have enough money to buy it, his darker side overcomes and he becomes a menace.Written by
+When his mother needs a medicine and Andrew does not have enough money to buy it, his darker side overwhelms him and he becomes a menace.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 240 of 357 people found this review helpful.